heysokam/mini.nim/readme.md

-# mini.nim | Minimalist subset of Nim
+# mini.nim | Hyper-Minimalist subset of Nim
 > What is the most minimal set of Nim features
 > that would achieve a Turing Complete language?

+`mini.nim` is an [esolang](https://esolangs.org/wiki/Esoteric_programming_language) inspired by the [Nim programming language](https://nim-lang.org), that aims to reduce Nim's syntax to its absolute core minimum set of features.

 ## TODO
 ```md